-Precarious Homes is an Urban Age research project examining current approaches to housing in Addis Ababa, Nairobi and Dar es Salaam and whether they are fostering or constraining the achievement of better and more just urban futures.
+Precarious Homes is an Urban Age research project examining current approaches to housing in Addis Ababa, Nairobi and Lagos and whether they are fostering or constraining the achievement of better and more just urban futures.

 The objective of this project is to explore how current approaches to housing are contributing to make the present more precarious for city’s residents: burdening city dwellers with indebtedness and spatial injustice, and rendering their livelihoods contingent on the fragile validity of investors’ and government’s projections of growth as continuous and cumulative.

 - 5 Feb 2018 | Marco Di Nunzio delivers paper on housing in Addis Ababa at African Centre for Cities conference

 - 29 Nov 2017 | Marco Di Nunzio to host Urban Africa Seminar on land

 - 17 Nov 2017 | Marco Di Nunzio to host Urban Africa Seminar